farhadhesari/quill-image-resize-module-fix/README.md

 ### Angular with SSR

-install quill and ngx-quill packages then
+First install quill and ngx-quill packages then install this package.

 In your component.html: